Epay-Rosales/theme-jekyll/index.md

 ---

-{% include note.html content="If you're using this help systek, you're probably processing out-of-region LTC files." %}
+{% include note.html content="If you're using this help system, you're probably processing out-of-region LTC files." %}

 ## Create your own shortcuts